hq-opensource/predictive-control/docs/docusaurus/docs/intro.md

 ## Broader Applications

-The inherent sensitivity of the optimization formulations to energy prices (dynamic tariffs, hourly tariffs, retail energy market signals) and the flexible control mechanisms enable the `power_limit` package to be applied in various scenarios beyond CLPU:
+The inherent sensitivity of the optimization formulations to energy prices (dynamic tariffs, hourly tariffs, retail energy market signals) and the flexible control mechanisms enable the `predictive_control` package to be applied in various scenarios beyond CLPU:

 *   **General Demand Response (DR) Programs:** Facilitating participation in peak shaving, load shifting, and potentially ancillary services by optimizing consumption during high-demand or high-price periods.
 *   **Energy Cost Optimization for Consumers:** Maximizing savings under Time-of-Use (ToU) tariffs, Real-Time Pricing (RTP), or other dynamic pricing schemes by shifting loads to cheaper periods.